 If you don’t have Dropbox or Google Drive then set this up now.
 Install the apps on both your computer and mobile device.
 This will ensure all our edited photos are available in both places.
 Plus they are both free and you will find yourself using them a lot.
 It is the easiest and best way to get those photos from the camera to Instagram.

 Create an Instagram folder within your new Dropbox or Drive folder.
 This is where you will store all your final photos ready for publishing.

 Take your photo.
-Remember to consider that Instagram is a 1:1 (sqaure) platform natively.
+Remember to consider that Instagram is a 1:1 (square) platform natively.
 So decide now if you want to shoot with the intention of cropping square.
+Instagram also accepts a 5:4 crop for vertical images (very popular in 2018).
 This will save you having to make editing sacrifices later.
 If you don’t want to shoot in a square format then don’t worry we can use those regular photos.

-Upload your photo to your computer and import into your photo editing software of choice.
-I use Lightroom for image cataloging and basic editing.
+Connect your camera to your computer via USB cable or card reader and upload your photo.
+Import into your photo editing software of choice.
+I use Lightroom for image cataloguing and basic editing.

 Edit your photo.
 This is an important step in the workflow.
 It is important that you keep a consistent style across your Instagram feed.
 This will help people recognise that the image is from you.
 I am currently conducting research into what works on Instagram and what doesn’t.
 This will lead to a future blog post to help you improve your Instagram performance.

 Determine what dimensions you want your photos in.
 Instagram is a native 1:1 (square) platform but it is possible to use photos at other dimensions.
 This just involves another step (see below).